jthies/dcse-summerschool/lab2/exercise-2/README.md

 1. Compile the app via `make`.

-Now, your can execute your application and try various linear systems and solver settings.
+Now, your can execute your application (via a slurm job or -- for very small tests -- on the login node) and try various linear systems and solver settings.
 You can configure the behavior on the command line.
 Here's an overview of the configuration options: